sebjameswml/cuda_reduction/README.md

 # cuda_reduction

-Example code for reduction operations
+Example code for reduction operations.
+Implementations from web pages published by NVidia.